cybertronai/gradient-checkpointing/README.md

 *Testing memory usage and running time for ResNet on CIFAR10 for different numbers of layers.
 Batch-size 1280, GTX1080*

 ## Limitations
 The provided code does all graph manipulation in python before running your model which is slow for large graphs.
 The current algorithm for automatically selecting checkpoints is purely heuristic and is expected to fail on some models outside of the class we have tested.
-In such cases manual mode checkpoint selection should be used.
+In such cases manual mode checkpoint selection should be used: Add your chosen checkpoint nodes to a Tensorflow collection names "checkpoints" and use `checkpoints=collection` when calling our gradients function.

 ## References